ap4m/ap4m.github.io/README.md

 We can only do this by working with real products and customers.

-Out love language is what we create.
-A little part of us lives in our products.
+Our love language is what we create.
+A part of us lives in our products - quirks and all.

 We take risks we can own.
 We accept a little chaos is the antidote to control.
 We celebrate our mistakes with cake and cookies.

-If we succeed, we are no longer misfits... just us, as we were always intended to be in time and space.
+If we succeed, we are no longer misfits... just us, as we were always intended to be.

-We revel in being a work in process (just like this document)
+We revel in being a work in process (just like this document).

 ~ Rich and Ray